lockwooda/notes/Y2S2/COMP2215/7-MemoryArchitecture.md

 * Stack
   * Required for function calls (stack frame for local variables, return address)
   * Starts at top of RAM, grows down.

+There can be collisions on the heap or stack.
+For instance, on the stack, recursive function calls, large local variables or many local variables can cause collisions.
+With heap growth, watch out for heap fragmentation (where the largest free space left is smaller than the size of a variable) and for libraries that will be in the heap.

+## Memory in C

+You can request memory from the heap using malloc(size).
+You should check whether the memory has been granted; malloc returns the pointer to assigned memory, or a null pointer if it is out of memory.
+If so, you can use free() to return memory to the heap.
+It is okay to use free(NULL).

+Calls to malloc are relatively slow.
+No checks are made, as it would waste cycles most of the time.
+Memory alloc is critical to performance.

+### Handling Memory

+* Always check whether memory was granted before using
+* Free the memory you have been assigned as early as possible
+* Only call free on addresses you are in charge of

+Not adhearing to the rules lead to:

+* Immediate crashes in the best case
+* Random crashes
+* Memory leaks